php/php-langspec/spec/10-expressions.md

 *qualified-name* must be the name of a class or interface type.

-*expression* must be a value of type string that contains the name of a class or interface type.
+*dereferencable-expression* must be a value of type string, which contains the name of a class or interface type, or an object.

 **Semantics**